 To be cold-proof, most people will probably need 8-9 hours.
 There are some outliers to this – some people need only 6 or 7, while others need as much as 10.
 The best way to determine how much sleep you need is to not wake up to an alarm clock several days in a row, and measure the average.
 Then count backwards from the hour you want to get up in the morning, and make sure you’re in bed by that time.

-Don’t fool yourself into thinking that you’re being more productive by cutting back on sleep.
-Sleep deprivation majorly slows us down, and studies have shown that in terms of mental functioning, being sleep-deprived is analogous to being drunk.
+It can be tempting to think that we’ll be more productive if we cut back on sleep.
+But sleep deprivation majorly slows us down, and studies have shown that in terms of mental functioning, being sleep-deprived is analogous to being drunk.

 2. Vitamin D